Trump's order: not a ban on Muslims

 Those who object to the order have missed both the actual content of the executive order and the fact that the seven Muslim nations most affected -- Iraq, Iran, Syria, Somalia, Sudan, Libya, and Yemen -- were already identified when Congress passed the "Terrorist Travel Prevention Act of 2015."
 This act prevented nationals of these countries from traveling to the United States without visas.
 Muslims from other nations like Indonesia, Egypt, and Saudi Arabia are not subject to Trump's 90-day restriction.
 Therefore, it is not a Muslim ban.

-The quick and immediate effort to implement the President's order created an unexpected amount of chaos and confusion after Administration officials misinterpreted the directive, thinking it applies to permanent residents and green card holders.
-However, the language of the directive makes clear that these immigrant categories were not the intended target, even permanent residents and green card holders that have been associated with domestic terrorism.
+The quick and immediate effort to implement the President's order created an unexpected amount of chaos and confusion after Administration officials misinterpreted the directive, thinking it applies to green card holders.
+However, the language of the directive makes clear that these immigrant categories were not the intended target, even green card holders that have been associated with domestic terrorism.
 It is important to read the text of the executive order before making claims about the Trump Administration's targets and its intended goals.

 In section 1, which references 9/11, the order reads: